 All-hands meetings are opportunities for sharing company-wide information and keeping every employee updated on everything business-related.
 Review your key metrics, such as sales, revenue, net retention, NPS, etc.

 Other than that, all-hands meetings allow you to get your employees in sync on the company goals and strategy.
 Think of every member of your team as a vector.
 An all-hands meeting helps you point them in the right direction.

 💚 Foster your company culture

 All-hands meetings are important avenues for demonstrating and strengthening your company culture.
-Talk about your company vision & mission, emphasize your values, and review how your company’s doing in terms of achieving your goals.
+Talk about your company vision and mission, emphasize your values, and review how your company’s doing in terms of achieving your goals.

 This is very inspiring and lets people know that there’s a higher purpose behind their work, other than just revenue.

 📣 Give everyone a voice

 Dedicate at least 20% of your all-hands agenda to Q&A time so you have enough time to answer the most critical questions.
 Use Slido to collect questions from your employees before the meeting, but also allow your team to ask impromptu questions live during the meeting as well.

 An open Q&A session with leadership will help you uncover the most burning issues and foster transparency in your workplace.